ASEAN Summit: ASEAN Summit

 Under the ASEAN Charter, the ASEAN Summit is the supreme policy-making body of ASEAN.
 It comprises the heads of state or government of each member state.
 Accordingly, the Chairmanship of ASEAN rotates annually, based on the alphabetical order of the English names of ASEAN member states.
 The member state assuming the Chairmanship holds it for one calendar year, and chairs the ASEAN Summit and related summits, the ASEAN Coordinating Council, the three ASEAN Community Councils, relevant ASEAN Sectoral Ministerial Bodies and senior officials, and the Committee of Permanent Representatives.
 In addition, the Secretary General of the Association of Southeast Asian Nations is appointed by the ASEAN Summit, selected from among nationals of ASEAN member states based on alphabetical rotation.
-The Chairmanship of ASEAN for 2023 is held by Indonesia.
+The Chairmanship of ASEAN for 2026 is held by Philippines.

 ASEAN Summit Meetings

 The ASEAN Summit Meetings are held by its ten member states annually.
 Under the ASEAN Charter, ASEAN Summit Meetings are held twice annually, to be hosted by the member state holding the ASEAN Chairmanship.
 Further special or ad hoc meetings may be convened whenever necessary, to be chaired by the member state holding the ASEAN Chairmanship at venues to be agreed upon by the ASEAN member states.

 During the fifth summit in Bangkok, the leaders decided to meet "informally" between each formal summit.

+After 2004 Indian Ocean earthquake and tsunami, ASEAN members held a special summit at the ASEAN Secretariat in Jakarta, led by Malaysia as ASEAN Chairman that year.
 In 2020, during its year of chairmanship, Vietnam hosted a Special ASEAN summit and Special ASEAN+3 summit on COVID-19.